-For over thirty years, Gary Sinise has stood as an advocate of America’s service members.
+For nearly forty years, Gary Sinise has stood as an advocate of America’s service members.
 It began in the early 80’s with his support of Vietnam Veterans groups and the creation of Vets Night, a program offering free dinners and performances to veterans at the Steppenwolf Theatre in Chicago.
 His commitment continued into the 90’s working on behalf of the Disabled American Veterans organization which he continues to actively support.
 Since the attacks of September 11th, 2001, his dedication to our nation’s active duty defenders, veterans and first responders has become a tireless crusade of support, service and gratitude to all those who protect our freedom and serve our country.

 His portrayal of Lt.
 Dan Taylor in the landmark film Forrest Gump formed an enduring connection with servicemen and women throughout the military community.
 After several USO handshake tours in 2003, Sinise formed the “Lt.
 Dan Band” in early 2004 and began entertaining troops serving at home and abroad.
 The band now performs close to 30 shows a year for military bases, charities and fundraisers supporting wounded heroes, Gold Star families, veterans and troops around the world.

 His portrayal of Lt.
 Dan Taylor in the landmark film Forrest Gump formed an enduring connection with servicemen and women throughout the military community.